Lipson

+Architecture

 Much of the housing stock consists of Victorian and Edwardian terraces with a few larger detached and semi-detached housing around the Queen's Gate/ Queen's Road area.
 Due in part to its proximity to the city's university and the size of some of the older properties, some of the housing towards Greenbank has been subdivided into homes of multiple occupancy and flats.
 Social housing can be found to the north-east along Lipstone Crescent.

+Places of interest

 Because of its hilly position, much of the area offers panoramic views in most directions, not least south across Plymouth Sound.

 Plymouth's main retail shopping centre, Plymouth University, and Plymouth Railway Station are all within reasonable walking distance.
 Shopping in Lipson is limited to a handful of takeaways and small grocery shops.
 Currently, as of 2021, there is a small Tesco outlet near Lipson Vale.

+Church

+The area was once served by the Church of England's St Augustine's Church, which closed in 1993 and was demolished in 2001.

+St. Augustine Loyal Orange Lodge No. 904 is a Protestant fraternal organisation that originated from the church.
+They are governed by the Grand Orange Lodge of England.

+Education

 Lipson has a few schools, including Lipson Co-operative Academy.

+Transport

 Public transport is provided by Plymouth Citybus in the form of three bus routes.
 8/9 and 20/21 via Lipson Vale and 23/24 via the Queens Road Triangle and the Mount Gould estate and hospital.